-Read essays on the history of the Capitol, including some dramatic moments, written by the Office of the Senate Historian.
+Read essays on the history of the Capitol, including some dramatic moments, written by the Senate Historical Office.

 The current Capitol building is not the only place in which the Senate has convened.
-These essays written by the Office of the Senate Historian will tell you more.
+These essays written by the Senate Historical Office will tell you more.

 Read about the historic rooms and spaces in the Capitol.